 Poems: 40 lines

-You may submit up to five poems at a time.
-Include your name, address, e-mail (as applicable) and line count at the top of each page.
+You may submit up to five poems at a time not exceeding 40 lines each.
+Include your name, address, e-mail (as applicable), and line count at the top of each page.
 Use single line spacing and a normal font size.
 Note that we are no longer receiving short stories or essays.

-I will try to respond within a month of the receipt of your submission.
+I will try to respond within two months of the receipt of your submission.
 I will let you know which (if any) of your works I am holding for further consideration.
 If material you submit to WestWard Quarterly is subsequently accepted by another magazine before we publish it, it is your responsibility to notify us and withdraw it if you so desire.

 The Editor reserves the right to edit all material for minor corrections in grammar, punctuation, etc. before publication.